yoe/fosdemvideo/README.md

 * print:
  * building maps
 * everything is labeled, except:
- * 4 twinpacts from KDE [Added, but need room numbers when they arrive]
+ * 4 twinpacts from KDE
  * whatever aint here
 * Build a list of serial numbers (for insurance)
  * whatever aint here